yochaigal/cairn/wip/2e/core-rules.md

 ### Relics

 **Relics** are items imbued with a magical spell or power.
 They do not cause Fatigue.
-Relics usually have a limited use, as well as a recharge condition.
+Relics usually have limited use, as well as a recharge condition.

 ## 100 Spells